WVU-CS330-2025-01-Group01/beach-day/docs/data_interface.md

 # Data Interface

-There are a number of utilities available through the route "{todo}".
+There are a number of utilities available through the route "/weather".
 These are accessed by constructing a JSON object and posting it to the aforementioned route.
 The response is another JSON object with the requested information.
 There is one key that every request must have: `"request_type"`, which identifies which kind of request you are making.
 This key determines which other keys are required, and which keys you can expect to receive. **Scroll to the bottom for possible error responses**

 *In the below formatting, `{}` represent a piece of data that can be configured*